rorywhite95/prello/README.md

 # KPIs
 The rankings were calculated based on 3 KPIs:
-- Average Sale Price: Prello charges 8% on property or share value, so high-end areas more profitable for the company
+- Profitability (Average Sale Price): Prello charges 8% on property or share value, so high-end areas more profitable for the company
 - Housing Stress Level: Areas with unaffordable rent or living conditions / high default rates are penalised
 - Tourism "Score": Quantifying the number and importance of tourist sites in the area.
-Higher tourism demand increases rental opportunities.
+Higher tourism demand increases rental opportunities

 The KPIs were then weighted and tested to fine tune the model until results matched intuitions regarding optimal locations for second homes

+![2024-09-24 (5)](https://github.com/user-attachments/assets/9227df17-a032-450d-abad-bcee3820917e)

 # Insights

-![2024-09-24 (5)](https://github.com/user-attachments/assets/9227df17-a032-450d-abad-bcee3820917e)

 ![2024-09-24 (4)](https://github.com/user-attachments/assets/0434b3a4-2e83-4aec-89ab-5b23f66cf77d)